pab-nguyen/pab-nguyen.github.io/_posts/2020-06-01-calendar-log.md

 I have built a VBA script to automate this process.
 It allows users to extract the calendar from Outlook, under a .csv file, then extract the data from this .csv file into a template.
 This script reduces the process to only five minutes.
 You can watch the video to understand how it works.

+### How it works
+User takes the calendar CSV file from outlook, then open the file along with the macro file.
+The macro will iterate through each rows in the CSV file, and input it into the template.
+A written instructions is available below.

 <p align="center">
 	<video muted autoplay controls loop width="560">